Bucky O'Hare: Legacy

 During the 1990s, VHS tapes were released by Family Home Entertainment.
-Due to Sunbow Productions' lack of a US home distributor currently (it was formerly Rhino, then Sony Wonder, which has shut down), the cartoon had been stalled in releasing a Region 1 DVD.
+Due to the lack of a US domestic distributor for Sunbow Productions (it was formerly Rhino and later Sony Wonder), the cartoon had been stalled in releasing a Region 1 DVD.
 A company called Exposure Entertainment was supposed to have released the 13 episodes on DVD in North America, in Region 1 NTSC format for the first time, but the overall release was either very rare and limited, or no set had appeared at all.
 The same company had a similar issue with their first season release of Biker Mice from Mars, but it did have a Region 2 PAL DVD release in the UK by Metrodome Distribution, which as of 2013 is now out of print.
 Hasbro has recently acquired the rights to most of their cartoon library, including Bucky O'Hare, but it is unknown whether the series will see a DVD release in Region 1.

 In 2008, Continuity Studios produced a CGI animated Bucky O'Hare short, partially adapting the opening scene of the original comic, in which the Righteous Indignation comes under fire from a Toad squadron, even featuring dialogue lifted straight out of the comic.

 In 2006, Neal Adams was reportedly working on a Bucky O'Hare film project.
-No updates were provided and the project is presumably cancelled.
+No updates were provided and the project was cancelled.